Handling Negative Stock and Stock Adjustments

 What is Negative Stock?

-Negative stock occurs when the quantity of an item in the system is less than zero.
+Negative stock occurs when the quantity of an item in the system falls below zero.
 This typically happens when:

 • Items are sold before they are received: For example, a customer order is fulfilled before the supplier delivers the goods.